-Where there is no enough evidence to prove breach, your attorney can rely on circumstantial evidence such as blood alcohol readings and skid marks to help your case for purposes of compensatory damages.
-Our legal team at Morelli Law Firm can help you start proceedings.
-Call (212) 751-9800 for a free case evaluation.
+Where there is not enough evidence to prove breach, your car accident attorney in Newark can rely on circumstantial evidence such as blood alcohol readings and skid marks to help your case for purposes of compensatory damages.

 To establish causation, courts use the “but for” test to conduct the case assessment.
 Judges analyze the issue by determining if the complainant’s injury would have happened “but for” the at-fault party’s conduct.

 Further, the court requires that you prove proximate cause before it can hold the defendant accountable.
-Proximate cause limits the scope of liability to those injuries that bear some reasonable relationship to the risk created by the defendant.
-Where you can show that there was an anticipated risk, then that establishes a proximate cause and in turn, imposes liability on the at-fault party.
-We will fight for the court to grant you compensation for medical expenses, pain and grief, lost wages, and more.
+Where you can show that there was an anticipated risk, that establishes a proximate cause, and in turn, imposes liability on the at-fault party.

 After sustaining injuries from a car accident, you may want to handle it all yourself.
-You may try to deal with the insurance company as best as you can.
-Hiring a lawyer can help strengthen your case.
-Do not delay taking legal action as you have two years to file a personal injury according to New Jersey Statute 2A 14-2.
-Two years may seem like a while, but it takes time to build a compelling, solid case.
-To discuss how we can help you following a crash, call Morelli Law Firm at (212) 751-9800 for a free consultation.
+However, hiring a lawyer can help strengthen your case.
+To discuss how a Newark car accident lawyer can help you following a crash and collect compensation, call Morelli Law Firm for a free consultation.